 - Speak loudly.
 Testimony has to be heard by 2 rows of jurors about 20′ away.
-Your pitch must be loud enough to be heard by the jury but not more loudly than the attorney who has retained you.
+Your pitch must be loud enough to be heard by the jury, but not more loudly than the attorney who has retained you.
 Watch out for “shrill” delivery (high pitched).

 - Don’t take your cue from opposing counsel.
 It’s an old trick: ask the Expert a question in a hushed tone.
 It forces you to lean forward and ask for the question to be repeated.
-It can make you look confused or unattentive, even incompetent.
+It can make you look inattentive, even incompetent.

 - Tip: Test it with a Zoom recording–set up a meeting with just yourself, record it, practice a paragraph of your testimony, rinse and repeat.
 Nervous people tend to talk faster.
 Confident people have a slower style of speech.
 Ask others to review your recording and get feedback.

 How are you dressed?
 Do you use gestures?
 What is your body language?

 - Arms uncrossed.

-- Legs closed but not tightly.
+- Legs closed but not tightly (not crossed).
 Tension in your legs will change your posture all the way up your body.

 - Sit straight.
 Not ramrod straight, but respectfully upright.

 - Head down, back curved and body closed inward, leaning your weight on an arm, these can communicate you are either indifferent or defensive.
 They say “I want to hide myself from you,” or “I have something to hide.”

 - “I have something to hide” could mean a different opinion than the one you are reporting in testimony.
-Or worse yet, it could be you are hiding facts the jury hasn’t heard.
+Or worse, it could be you are hiding facts the jury hasn’t heard.